romado33/OpenHealthMesh/README.md

 A DOI will be minted via Zenodo.
 For now, cite as:

-> OpenEpiMesh (OHSDM v1.0): An open schema for unified epidemic intelligence.
+> OpenHealthMesh (OHSDM v1.0): An open schema for unified epidemic intelligence.
 > https://github.com/your-org/openeimesh